 - Currently are attending a school, college, community or voluntary group which can provide a reference in support of your application.

 - Are unable to access mainstream funding, e.g. student finance or a local authority grant.

 - Live within commuting distance of York St John University.

 - Do not require support for living expenses or accommodation.

 Applicants must meet these strict eligibility criteria and be in a position to verify their circumstances in order to apply.
 Applicants who do not meet the criteria will not be considered for an award.

 If you have any questions about whether or not you should apply for an award please contact Anna Deacon by emailing email@example.com

-You must complete and sign an an application form and submit it by the deadline above.
-Please click here to access the application form: Sanctuary Scholarship application 17/18
+You must complete and sign an application form and submit it by the deadline above.
+Please click here to access the application form: Sanctuary Scholarship Application Form 2020

-You should also refer to the following guidance notes when completing your application: Sanctuary Scholarship Guidance Notes
+You should also refer to the following guidance notes when completing your application: Sanctuary Scholarship Guidance 2020

 You should send your completed application form to: